izikeros/blog/content/posts/notes/python_libraries_to_work_with_front_matter.md

   - YAML
   - packages
 Title: Exploring Python Packages for Loading and Processing YAML Front Matter in Markdown Documents
+Prompt: What python packages can load and process yaml frontmatter in markdown documents (front matter is typically used in the markdown version of the article to publish).
+Please give me the long list with descriptions and links to Pypi and Git Hub (or another place where the code is stored).
+Give me a long blog post on that.
 ---
 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->

 - [Introduction](#introduction)